P/E Mean Reversion on German Stocks: 10.20% CAGR, 5.76% Alpha vs DAX

 The asymmetry story

 When Germany value wins, it wins big.
-The early 2000s, 2005-2007, and the 2022 inflation shock all produced large positive excess returns.
+The early 2000s, 2005-2007, 2010, and 2021-2022 all produced large positive excess returns.
 When it loses, the losses are smaller in magnitude.
-A 36% down-capture ratio means the drag in bad years is damped relative to the gains in good years.
+A 39% down-capture ratio means the drag in bad years is damped relative to the gains in good years.
 Over 25 years, the compounding does the rest.

 Year-by-year returns